facil-io/cstl/fio-stl/001 header.md

 Copies a pre-defined `n` bytes from `src` to `dest` whhere `n` is a power of 2 between 1 and 4096 (including).

+**Note**: Implementation relies heavily on compiler auto-vectorization.
+Resulting code may run faster or slower than libc, depending on the compiler and available instruction sets / optimizations.

 #### `fio_memcpy##x`

 ```c